-How we define sanctuary is vital to developing the foundation that all of our efforts will be built upon.
-By definition sanctuary is a place of refuge or safety.
-For our purposes, we believe that sanctuary is substantially more.
+Sanctuary by definition is a place of refuge or safety.
+The elephants have shown us that sanctuary is substantially more.
 Our vision of sanctuary isn’t an altruistic theory, it has been guided and defined by every elephant we have worked with over the past 30 years.
 Our actions are steeped with the teachings of elephants of our past.
-They acknowledge the individual and need to respect elephants as a whole, while surrounding them in an expansive and natural environment.
-Sanctuary for elephants is profound, it’s dynamic, life altering and so much more than just vast space.
+They acknowledge the individual and need to respect elephants as a whole while surrounding them in an expansive and natural environment.
+Sanctuary for elephants is profound, it’s dynamic, life-altering and so much more than just vast space.

 Giving elephants space and dynamic surroundings allow them to express natural behaviors while nurturing and stimulating them both psychologically and physically.
 Every day is new, a different path, new smells, a new adventure where the elephants are faced with decisions and problem solving along the way.
 This helps to rebuild a mind that has essentially gone to sleep after decades of the same small space and routine that does not challenge a mind that we know is extremely intelligent and complex.

 Mud wallows, natural dirt, grass, and other varied substrate improve foot and joint health.
 The ability to graze all day allows their system to return to a more natural state while encouraging their teeth to wear down properly.
 Vast space not only allows an elephant to exercise naturally by walking long distances, but it also engages muscles in their bodies that haven’t been used.
 The act of climbing up, and more importantly down a hill stretching to reach the best piece of fruit on a tree, tearing grass from the ground, using their feet to cut the roots from vines, all of these movements are new to elephants who arrive at sanctuary.
 These acts are incredibly basic, but sadly are missing from the lives of captive elephants.